Guardsquare/appsweep-action/README.md

 ## Usage

-This action can be used to automate scanning your Android application using a GitHub action
+This action can be used to automate scanning your Android application using a GitHub action.

+** Make sure to build the app before calling the step! **

 ### Example workflow